Approach and priority topics

 - 3iBS – Stimulate research on bus systems to drive innovative solutions for better efficiency and improved image

-- OSIRIS – Simulate and optimize energy consumption in urban rail systems
+- OSIRIS – Simulate and optimise energy consumption in urban rail systems

 - FOSTER_RAIL – Enhance cooperation in the creation of rail-related plans for strategic research and innovation